 I came to Cairns because of the rainforest habitat.
 Sadly most of the rainforest has been wasted into wastelands of sugar-cane.
 Ironically the sugar-cane farmers are going out of business.

-Besides the rainforest you can take in the Tjapukai Aboriginal Centre and learn about the aborigines of this area (different to say the Red Centre.)
+Besides the rainforest you could take in the Tjapukai Aboriginal Centre (now closed) and learn about the aborigines of this area (different to say the Red Centre.)
 Weird sight when you see the Aboriginal dance group head off in costume to have a coke or a fag.
 There's a good cable-car ride from Cairns up to Kuranda over the rainforest, and then one can ride the train back.
 I sat the wrong side and mainly saw rock faces.
 Kuranda is a bit of a souvenir shopping area, does have a butterfly centre.